-With the arrival of summer, more people than ever will be breaking out the gas and charcoal.
-If this includes you, remember to be cautious and never leave your grill unattended.
+Warmer weather is on the horizon and you know what that means? it’s time to break out the gas and charcoal and grill up some juicy meals!
+But even grilling comes with its fair share of hazards.
 A small grill fire could easily lead to a home in flames.
-On average 10,200 house fires are started by grills each year, which estimates to about a combined $37 million in property loss.
+In fact, on average 10,200 house fires are started by grills each year, which estimates to be about a combined $37 million in property loss.

-So, whether you are grilling for enjoyment, to host family and friends, or just for that savory flavor the summer, follow these simple grilling safety tips to help prevent a house fire:
+So, whether you are grilling for enjoyment, to host family and friends, or just for that savory flavor of summer, follow these simple grilling safety tips to help prevent a house fire:

 1. Grill at least 10 feet from your home or garage